By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Pros: Allows for polymorphism of methods from a Cons: Requires either the use of separate commands, or asymmetry in the parsing of command arguments |

-While it was a tough decision, we eventually decided to use TransactionType
+While it was a tough decision, we eventually decided to use TransactionType for differentiation as we valued maintaining the

 symmetry in the implementation of parsing in our current architecture, and we did not want to use separate commands for adding transactions.